5roop/task4/README.md

 The new ME webcrawl file is `data/interim/cnrwac_tail_pp_corrected_2`.

 I continued with rerunning the experiments with the newest corrections.
-The
+The plots above will be replaced with the new version.